ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/12_Local_domain_setup.md

 Note, the above VirtualHost blocks assumes you're running on Port 80 (`*:80`).
 If you're running your local Apache on a different port, make that edit.

-This is what your `httpd-vhosts.conf` file should look like when you're done:
+This is what your `httpd-vhosts.conf` file might look like when you're done:

 <img src='http://making-the-internet.s3.amazonaws.com/vc-vhosts-done@2x.png' class='' style='max-width:726px; width:75%' alt=''>